jss367/so-simple-theme/about/index.md

 When we say "animal X can pass the mirror test", that means at least one member of that species can verifiably do it.
 It's never the case that all members of a species can (including humans - severely autistic people do not show signs of self-recognition, for example).

-Some research has shown that (75 percent of chimps](https://onlinelibrary.wiley.com/doi/abs/10.1002/ajp.1350100202) and Y percent of elephants can.
+Some research has shown that (75 percent of young adult chimps (ages 8-15, which wasthe highest of any age range)](https://pubmed.ncbi.nlm.nih.gov/8112048/) and only 1 out of 3 asiatic elephants tested passed.
 I don’t see any reason to think that some animals couldn’t be rarer, even much rarer.
 Maybe one in a million cats can pass?
 How would we ever find that within the confines of carefully controlled experiments?
 I don’t think we can.

 There are other reasons to be cautious about the crowd-sourced approach.
 Sometimes it’s easier to convince yourself that something is working.
 For example, the soundboard videos, in my opinion, are not conclusive.
 I find in these videos that the humans often respond to everything that dog says as if it’s intentional, but it’s not at all clear to me that it is.
 The question of whether dogs can understand soundboards would benefit from a rigorously controlled experiment.
 This is the kind of thing that would benefit from a controlled experiment.
 But that’s not true in all cases.
 You know need to be an expert to conclude, after watching [chimpanzees look in the mirror](https://animalsusingtools.com/pages/mirrors/), that they are definitely aware that they are seeing a reflection.